Honoring Culture, Contributions and Community

 Community Pride and Empowerment

 Formal acknowledgment from the government helps Hindu Americans feel seen and valued.
-It reinforces that their heritage is part of the American story.
+It reinforces that their heritage is part of the American story and encourages younger generations to take pride in their cultural identity.

 Educational Outreach